 industry grow and ask what actions they are taking to support renewable energy.

-Be sure to check out WOW’s fact sheets on wind
+Be sure to check out CGA’s fact sheets on wind

 energy to include facts in your letter, such as

 how many jobs, tax dollars, and landowner-lease payments your community